 Well, to shorten the story up a bit.
 I didn’t know anything about delayed flight insurance.
 I also didn’t know that if you miss a flight because of an international airline, they don’t have to reimburse you—this may be different for some airlines.
 So guess what happened?
 Yes, I missed my flight.
 Yes, I had to pay for a new one.
 But, had I of purchased delayed flight insurance, I would have been fine.
 But I wasn’t, instead, I got one flight for the cost of two.

 Travel insurance can also cover things like baggage.
-If your baggage is stolen or damaged, it can be reimbursed if you have the coverage—because “the airline isn’t responsible for lost, stolen or damaged bags.”
+If your baggage is stolen or damaged, it can be reimbursed if you have the coverage—because “the airline isn’t responsible for lost, stolen, or damaged bags.”

 You can also get money to buy essentials while your baggage is being delivered if it was simply a matter of delayed arrival.
-Of course, some airline/airports will give you essentials if they lost your baggage, no insurance necessary.
+Of course, some airlines/airports will give you essentials if they lost your baggage, no insurance necessary.
 This happened to me in France, and they gave me a t-shirt, toothpaste, hairbrush, razor, and pretty much all the essentials to get me through the next 72 hours.
 Which was a good thing, because I didn’t have traveler’s insurance.

 Medical Emergencies Abroad